asyml/forte/README.md

 swapped in and out, as long as the API contracts are matched.
 The approach greatly improves module reusability, enables fast development and makes the library flexible for user need.

-* **Generalizable and Extensibile**: Forte promotes generalization to support not only a wide range of NLP tasks, but also extensible for new tasks or new domains.
+* **Generalizable and Extensible**: Forte promotes generalization to support not only a wide range of NLP tasks, but also extensible for new tasks or new domains.
 In particular, Forte provides the *Ontology* system that helps users define types according to their tasks.
 Users can simply specify the type declaratively through JSON files.
 Our Code Generation tool